 If the HOA’s certification has lapsed, it’ll need to be renewed before a new FHA loan is allowed, since the agency no longer allows so-called “spot approvals” of individuals units.
 Fannie Mae has a streamlined review process for previously established condo projects that is less intensive than a new-project review.
 Additionally, Fannie Mae will waive the review for certain cash-out refinance applications if it owns the original loan.

 Obtaining a home equity loan or home equity line of credit (HELOC) for a condo may be a less arduous process than refinancing.
 Equity lenders generally treat condos the same as single-family homes, so as long as an appraisal determines your condo has equity, you should be able to tap into it.

 Home equity loans, or second mortgages, allow the owner to receive a lump-sum payment, often between 70 percent and 85 percent of available equity.
-For example, if your total equity is $100,000, a lender that allows a maximum loan-to-value (LTV) ratio of 80 percent will approve a home equity loan of up to $80,000.
+For example, if your home is valued at $200,000 and your mortgage balance is $100,000, your total equity is $100,000.
+A lender that allows a maximum loan-to-value (LTV) ratio of 80 percent will approve a home equity loan of up to $60,000 ($160,000 of debt divided by $200,000 of value equals 80 percent).
 You’ll repay the loan with fixed monthly payments over a fixed term, just like your first mortgage.

 HELOCs work more like credit cards.
 A lender will determine how much you can borrow and you can access it as you please, paying interest only on the amount you withdraw.
 Some lenders may offer a 20-year HELOC with a five-year draw period and a 15-year repayment period.
 You’ll have five years to make withdrawals before the credit line freezes and you must repay principal and interest.
 Other lenders may grant longer draw and repayment periods, with the option of switching from an adjustable interest rate to a fixed rate.